thePixelmancer/regolith-filters/image_mixer/README.md

   - Object with `width` and `height` for absolute pixel size (e.g. `{ "width": 64, "height": 32 }`)
 - **resample** (optional): Scaling method: `nearest` (default), `bilinear`, `bicubic`, `lanczos`, `box`, or `hamming`.

+- The script computes all possible combinations of the provided layers (cartesian product).
+- For each combination, it overlays the images in order, using anchor, scaling, and offset for placement.
+- The output filename is generated from the template and saved in the output folder.
 ## How It Works
+- The script computes all possible combinations of the provided layers (cartesian product).
+- For each combination, it overlays the images in order, using anchor, scaling, and offset for placement.
+- Image generation is parallelized using multithreading for speed.
+- The output filename is generated from the template and saved in the output folder.
 - The script computes all possible combinations of the provided layers (cartesian product).
 - For each combination, it overlays the images in order, using anchor, scaling, and offset for placement.
 - The output filename is generated from the template and saved in the output folder.